whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 Before importing the city-provided geometries, it is important to ensure the new neighbourhood boundaries will work in Who’s On First.
 While we can easily import the new neighbourhood geometries raw from our source (SF OpenData), we should "trust but verify" our data before the  import.

-The majority of geometries in the SF OpenData source were imported as-is, though two neighbourhood records were edited prior to import (_Rincon Hill_ and _Financial District South_).
+The majority of geometries in the SF OpenData source were imported as-is, though four neighbourhood records in our San Francisco example were edited prior to import.
 Using our local knowledge and opinions, we adjusted these neighbourhood boundaries slightly.

 ###Modifying WoF Data